goromal/anixpkgs/README.md

 ## Docs

-Comprehensive documentation for individual packages and common NixOS use cases is served locally [here](./docs/src/SUMMARY.md) and in site form [here](https://goromal.github.io/anixpkgs/) using `mdbook` on the `docs/` directory.
+Comprehensive documentation for individual packages and common NixOS use cases is served in site form [here](https://goromal.github.io/anixpkgs/) using `mdbook` on the `docs/` directory.
 To generate new docs, run

 ```bash
 python scripts/generate_docs.py